jjcapellan/SIXDB/README.md

 //
-// Simple function that receives the query result from SIDB methods and show it on console.
+// Simple function that receives the query result from SIXDB methods and show it on console.
 // The result received can be a single object or an object array.
 //
 //